jperon/ltl/Readme.md

 echo ANYTHINGELSE | ltl -m [-i] [--clean] "MOONSCRIPT CODE" [FILE]
 ```

 `-m` : use MoonScript instead of Lua.
-The same effect can be obtained by calling the
-script as `mtl` (either renaming it, or making a symlink to it).

 `-i` : in-place (like `sed`) ; only means something if `FILE` is defined.